afro-juliano/Go-cli/README.md

 # Go-cli
-A simple cli in go
+A simple quiz game cli using go and cobra-cli framework